CosmWasm/wasmd/x/wasm/IBC.md

 implementation as well as the correctness reasoning of any given contract.
 This will not be available in the first version of our "IBC Enabled contracts", but we can consider it for later, if there are concrete user cases that would significantly benefit from this added complexity.

+### Add multihop support

+Once the ICS and IBC specs fully establish how multihop packets work, we should add support for that.
+Both on setting up the routes with OpenChannel, as well as acting as an intermediate relayer (if that is possible)

 ## Rejected Ideas